dwright37/trope-reports/reports/Mistral-7B-Instruct-v0.2.md

 ---

-### T2567: Alliances based on enmity are complex and risky.
+### T2567: Consider long-term benefits and risks of forming alliances based on common enemies.

 |Support|
 |---|